-Those who have immediate relatives living in the United States are eligible for an Immediate Relative Immigrant Visa.
-This type of visa is not subject to yearly limits, such as with some other Family Preference Visas.
+Those with immediate relatives living in the United States are eligible for an Immediate Relative Immigrant Visa.
+This type of visa is not subject to yearly limits, as with some other Family Preference Visas.

-This person must be a close family relative and will obtain an F2 visa.
+This person must be a close family relative and will obtain an F2 visa:

-Once immigration officials approve the I-130 petition or if an immigration visa is immediately available, there are two ways to obtain a family-based visa: Adjustment of Status and Consular Processing.
+Once immigration officials approve the I-130 petition, or if an immigration visa is immediately available, there are two ways to obtain a family-based visa: Adjustment of Status and Consular Processing.

-Consular Processing is designed for immigrants who are either inside or outside the U.S. This is the process used when an immigrant is applying for a green card through the U.S. embassy or consular office in a foreign country.
+Consular Processing is designed for immigrants either inside or outside the U.S. This is the process used when an immigrant is applying for a green card through the U.S. embassy or consular office in a foreign country.
 If the visa expires for the individual looking to obtain residency before their green card is ready, they will need to go back to their country and wait.

 An experienced family immigration lawyer can walk you through all of the required steps and check documents for accuracy to avoid unnecessary issues that can stand in the way.
 In addition to this, a knowledgeable immigration lawyer can help you maneuver permits and regulations.
 Whether you need an employment visa to enter the U.S., want permanent residency, or are looking to obtain U.S. citizenship, getting help from a skilled family-based immigration attorney is the best option to consider.